PaddlePaddle/docs/docs/design/ir/overview.md

 * Has a simple way to verify and debug each transformation.

-* Flexible to add, remove or customize transformations to fit the requirements of various algorithms (models) and hardware secenarios.
+* Flexible to add, remove or customize transformations to fit the requirements of various algorithms (models) and hardware scenarios.

 Some other events also push us to a better unified pattern.